The Judgment of Christians - Joyce Meyer's False Teaching

-If you read back to the earlier verses of Rev 20 you see the Great White Throne Judgment didn't occur till after the thousand year millennium and yet Joyce Meyer is saying that believers will be in attendance at this judgment.
+If you read back to the earlier verses of Revelation 20, you will see the Great White Throne Judgment didn't occur till after the thousand year millennium and yet Joyce Meyer is saying that believers will be in attendance at this judgment.

-This understanding of the endtimes is called amillennialism-- there will be no thousand year reign of Christ after he returns.
-And this is in spite of what Rev 20 says where an angel, comes down out of heaven (after Christ returns to the earth) and throws the dragon (satan) and binds him for a thousand years to keep him "from Deceiving the nations."
+This understanding of the endtimes is called amillennialism — there will be no thousand year reign of Christ after he returns.
+And this is in spite of what Revelation 20 says where an angel, comes down out of heaven (after Christ returns to the earth) and throws the dragon (satan) and binds him for a thousand years to keep him "from Deceiving the nations."
 Then it says that believers will rule and reign with Christ during the thousand years (vs 6).

 Who are the nations?
 They are those that inhabit the Millennium in live bodies.
-There are several references to this in the OT because the Millennium is mainly for the Israelites who have been promised an Earthly Kingdom:
+There are several references to this in the Old Testament because the Millennium is mainly for the Israelites who have been promised an earthly kingdom:

-Please notice the Birth and death in the verse above.
-There are plenty more verses like this in the OT.
-This is not Eternity because there is no birth, i.e., procreation in Heaven.
+Please notice there is birth and death in the verse above.
+There are plenty more verses like this in the Old Testament.
+This is not eternity because there is no birth, i.e., procreation in Heaven.
 It's only the Millennium where this occurs after Christ returns.
 There will be more death after the Antichrist is released at the end of the millennium and deceives many (like the sands of the seashore) and they will be put to death also (Rev 20:7-10).

 What did Paul teach about Christians being judged?